Rugged servers: What do you mean 'stress-tested?'

 Photo: computer programming code

-Stress-tested servers wouldn't be worth their salt without tight security, especially given the increasingly complex efforts of hackers to steal, destroy or leak sensitive information.
+Stress-tested servers wouldn't be worth their salt without tight security, especially given the increasingly sophisticated efforts of hackers to steal, destroy, or leak sensitive information.

-Security breaches can be stressful and place immense strain on the server you spent money and time on perfecting.
-Trenton Systems stays abreast of the latest security technologies to ensure that this doesn't happen.
+Security breaches can be stressful, destabilize your business or organization, and cause immense damage to the server you spent time and money on perfecting.
+Trenton Systems stays abreast of the latest cybersecurity trends and technologies to ensure that this doesn't happen.

-We constantly monitor for the latest security updates, and our engineers implement solutions quickly, whether related to our customizable BIOS, firmware, Intel's Manageability Engine or other technologies.
+We constantly monitor for the latest security updates, and our engineers implement solutions quickly, whether with regard to our customizable BIOS, firmware, Intel's Management Engine (IME), and other technologies.

 As always, customers may request additional security enhancements to fit their needs.
 Take a look at how Trenton Systems helped a military prime meet a United States Department of Defense security requirement here.